joncampbell123/dosbox-x/INSTALL.md

 #### I get a dialogue stating “The app is not from the Mac App Store”

 You need change your settings to allow launching apps from known developers.
-1.Choose Apple menu  > System Settings, then click Privacy & Security  in the sidebar.
+1. Choose Apple menu  > System Settings, then click Privacy & Security  in the sidebar.
 (You may need to scroll down.)
 2. Go to Security, then click Open.
 3. Click the pop-up menu next to “Allow applications from”, then choose App Store & Known Developers.
-4. You should see a message mentioning launching "DOSBox-X" was blocked.
+5. You should see a message mentioning launching "DOSBox-X" was blocked.
 Click ```Open Anyway```.
-5. Enter your login password, then click OK.
+6. Enter your login password, then click OK.

 #### I get ```"dosbox-x" is damaged and can't be opened``` error